 Weekends on campus are more informal and relaxed than a regular weekday.
 The Dining Hall is open for brunch and dinner, and students have the opportunity to eat together in a casual environment.
 They may spend their weekends participating in and attending King’s athletic events or joining a school-organized field trip.
 They may watch a movie or take advantage of an organized shopping trip to Amman.
 Boarding students may also request permission to spend time with day students and their families away from campus provided they have the written approval of their parents and a confirmation from their host.

 The goal of weekend activities is to allow students time to rest, relax and socialize in a supervised setting.
 Faculty members remain on duty and are available 24 hours a day, chaperoning the organized trips throughout Jordan and supervising students while on campus.
-Weekend activities may include day visits to historical sites such as Petra, Jerash and the Dead Sea, hiking in Wadi Mujib, Wadi Ma’in and at Mt.
-Nebo, rock climbing lessons, trips to adventure parks and a visit to the local car museum.
+Weekend activities include day visits to historical sites such as Petra, Jerash and the Dead Sea, hiking in Wadi Mujib, Wadi Ma’in and at Mt.
+Nebo, rock climbing lessons, and trips to adventure parks.

 Holidays are also another great way our students and faculty come together for fun gatherings.
 For example, on Halloween the school organizes a party with pumpkin carving at Beit al Mudeer, trick-or-treating, costume contests and bobbing for apples.